All Episodes

 He actually would have been the first official person to know about this.

-By coincidence, that night, Stephen Greer was here at our lab, editing the videotapes that he was going to use a month later in Washington.
+By coincidence, that night, Stephen Greer was here at our lab editing the videotapes that he was going to use a month later in Washington.

-Now this is, again, the 8-16 incident, correct?
+Now this is, again, the 8.16 incident, correct?

 And then going through, that particular sighting lasted how long?

-Now these people were saying that the object was so close that they could throw a ball and hit it and they saw actual structure to it still in a V or boomerang shape.
+Now, these people were saying that the object was so close that they could throw a ball and hit it, and they saw actual structure to it, still in a V or boomerang shape.

-Some people said that it took two to three minutes To go overhead.
+Some people said that it took two to three minutes to go overhead, moving like a freight train.

 Like a freight train?

-was so immense and took so long to go overhead.
-And so they saw absolute substance to it.
+It was so immense and took so long to go overhead.

-could see through, like looking through ten feet of water.
+They describe it as a structure that they could see through, like looking through 10 feet of water.

 Some people say it blocked out the stars, but they could still see them.